|

 “Good, child.”

-images began to flick through her mind like memories.
-She saw
+began to flick through her mind like memories.
+She saw the house

-the house they wanted her to hit, along with the route she must
+they wanted her to hit, along with the route she must take to

-But the Great Mother has made Her choices and tonight you must
+the Great Mother has made Her choices and tonight you must be

-be Her instrument.
-However you do it, be sure that Her will is
+Her instrument.
+However you do it, be sure that Her will is made

 Alandra nodded, the smile still upon her face.
 She waited,